sergiooncode/lodgify-challenge/PLAN.md

 ## Phase 4 — Grounding scorer (headline metric)

-- [ ] Claim extraction from generated copy → atomic claims
+- [x] Claim extraction from generated copy → atomic claims
-- [ ] Decide the verify shape up front: one call per claim, or all claims in one batched call.
-Per-claim is ~2× the cost and 15× the calls, so it is a rate-limit and latency decision more than a money one.
-Batched is the default; if per-claim measurably improves agreement in Phase 5, that is a finding worth the spend — but it needs the calibration number to justify it
+- [x] Verify shape decided: **one call per claim**, not batched.
+The batched path was removed rather than kept as a dead alternative; the reasoning is written up in the README
-- [ ] Verify each claim against the structured input: supported / contradicted /
-      unsupported / review-sourced
+- [x] Verify each claim: supported / contradicted / unsupported / review-sourced
-- [ ] Review-sourced = traceable only to a guest review.
-Reported as its own number, never folded into precision.
-An owner republishing a guest's opinion as a first-party marketing claim is a distinct risk, and averaging it away is the exact failure this eval exists to prevent
+- [x] Review-sourced reported separately, never folded into precision
-- [ ] Aggregate precision + recall over the first three categories
+- [x] Aggregate precision + recall over the first three categories

-**Acceptance:** on a fixture with a planted hallucinated amenity, the scorer marks that claim unsupported and precision drops.
-On a fixture whose only support is a review, the claim lands in the fourth bucket and precision does not move.
-Re-run hits Inspect's cache, no second API call.
+**Acceptance met**, scored against the frozen Phase 2 generations rather than a fresh run — generations byte-identical, only judging paid for.
+Results in the README.
+Cache reuse remains unproven (see Phase 0).

 ---

 ## Phase 5 — Judge calibration (HUMAN WORK)

-- [ ] `TODO(human)`: hand-label ~20 generations from the frozen Phase 2 run.
+- [x] `TODO(human)`: 18 claims hand-labelled from the frozen Phase 2 run.
 Not
       agent-generated (AGENTS §5)
 - [ ] That run is `gen_v0`'s deliberately-bad output, and that is correct — you
       are calibrating the judge, not the generator.
 Obvious hallucinations are